This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Sautee onions and garlic in the butter until transcluent (~2 minutes)

 - Add the roasted tomatoes and all of its liquid to the pan

-- Add the hot tomato mixture to a blender with the Xanthan Gum, cream cheese, and cream.
+- If using a standard blender: Add the hot tomato mixture to a blender with the Xanthan Gum, cream cheese, heavy cream and parmesan cheese.
 Blend until incorporated.
+Salt to taste.
 Serve immediately.